-THINGS TO DO IN BUDVA
+WHAT TO DO IN BUDVA – TOP ACTIVITIES

-Budva was one of the towns in the Balkans that surprised me – I liked it much better than I expected.
+Budva was one of the towns in the Balkans that surprised me.
+I liked it much better than I expected.
 I knew Kotor is a beautiful town and had it on my itinerary, but Budva was not on that list at the beginning.

-While this sounds appealing to many, I avoid party hotspots most of the time (especially when traveling with my little dog), and so I was even more surprised I liked Budva.
+While this sounds appealing to many, I avoid party hotspots most of the time (especially when traveling with my little dog), so I was even more surprised I liked Budva.

-To be fair though, I did not party and did not spend much time on the beach – because Budva has much more to offer.
+I did not party and did not spend much time on the beach – because Budva has much more to offer.

 The town has a beautiful old town, mentioned in the historical records as the “Town of Illyria” more than two-and-a-half thousand years ago, with historic buildings, city walls, and more.

-Budva is small and while I have never been to Monaco, it reminds me a bit of it.
 The old town is probably the busiest place – so make sure you wear comfy shoes.
 If you want to spend time at the beach, bring your swimming clothes with you.

 However, if you want to spend most of your time at the beach, then the summer months are probably the best time to visit.

-If you arrive by car, I would suggest booking your accommodation just outside the old town (free parking is available about 1 km outside of the town center) and walking to the old town.
+If you arrive by car, I suggest booking your accommodation just outside the old town (free parking is available about 1 km outside of the town center) and walking to the old town.
 By car, it is also very easy to get to Sveti Stefan.

 However, you can also get to Sveti Stefan by bus – it is quite easy and affordable.

 If you want to spend time at the beach, you can stay here for days and days.
-If you do not visit Budva for a beach vacation, I suggest planning in one day for the old town of Budva and then some time for Sveti Stefan.
+If you do not visit Budva for a beach vacation, I suggest planning one day for the old town of Budva and then some time for Sveti Stefan.

 So, one or two days in Budva should be enough.
-However, Budva also makes a good base from which to get around and visit nearby places, like Kotor, Perast, or Lake Skadar and so it is a must for any Montenegro itinerary.
+However, Budva also makes a good base from which to get around and visit nearby places, like Kotor, Perast, or Lake Skadar, and so it is a must for any Montenegro itinerary.

 Stroll Stari Grad – Old Town